sxiong04/Pong/README.md

 ## Explanation
 Players control an in-game paddle by moving it vertically across the left or right side of the screen.
 They can complete against another player controlling a second paddle on the opposing side.
-Players ise the paddles to hit a ball back and forth.
+Players use the paddles to hit a ball back and forth.
 The goal is for each play to each eleven points before the opponent; points are earned when one fails to return the ball to the other.